Thoracic Lordosis: What Is Lordosis? Treatment Options

 So now that we have talked about the spine’s main sections and curvature types, plus healthy vs unhealthy curvature-degree ranges, let’s move on to discussing the specifics of thoracic lordosis.

-What is Thoracic Lordosis?
+What is Thoracic Spine Lordosis?

 Kyphosis and lordosis are terms that refer both to the spine’s healthy kyphotic and lordotic curves and to when those curves become over-exaggerated, also referred to as hyperkyphosis and hyperlordosis.